storageos/tutorials/install-storageos/010-install-etcd.md

 Then, you need to send the script to node01 to be able to execute it there.

-`scp install-etcd.sh node01:~/install-etcd.sh`{{execute}}
+`scp -o StrictHostKeyChecking=no install-etcd.sh node01:~/install-etcd.sh`{{execute}}

-Then, you need to ssh into the node to execute the installation script.

-`ssh node01`{{execute}}

-Lastly, you execute the etcd installation script with the following command.
+Afterwards, you need to execute the installation script in the node.

-`bash install-etcd.sh`{{execute}}
+`ssh node01 bash install-etcd.sh`{{execute}}

 The script will create all the necessary directories and configuration to run etcd on 1 node.
 This is only for testing purposes in this demo.
 It is recommended to have 3 etcd nodes for production and to provision them with a provisioning tool like Ansible.
 Check https://docs.storageos.com/docs/prerequisites/etcd/ for more information on how to do that.

-Now you need to go back to master to continue the demo.
-You can do that by pressing `CTRL + d` or typing `exit`{{execute}}.
-Once your terminal shows the current machine as master, you can continue to the next step of the demo.
+To make sure that etcd is running, you need to run a health check:

+`ssh node01 ETCDCTL_API=3 etcdctl --endpoints=http://127.0.0.1:2379 member list`{{execute}}

+The output should be something like this:

+`77956fff650359b8, started, etcd-172.17.0.18, http://172.17.0.18:2380, http://172.17.0.18:2379, false`

+It is important to monitor and defrag etcd often since it's a vital part of the cluster's operation.
+Here's link to our to our docs for more information on how to do that: https://docs.storageos.com/docs/operations/etcd/